ahmedGaber93/react-native-location-in-background/README.md

                 notificationTitle : "tracking your location",
                 interval : 30000,
                 fastestInterval : 20000,
-                url : "p", //your url here
+                url : "", //your url here
             }
         )
     }, [])